-From Farm to my Fork via Market Porter.
+From Farm to my Fork via Market Porter to Heartier(!)

 Given half a chance I buy my meat from a butcher or from the local farmers’ market rather than from the supermarket.
 In the case of the butcher, I have rather a good ‘almost local’ butcher a few stops south on the tube.
 But, that’s a special journey, which only happens if I am entertaining.
 And in the case of the farmers’ market, anyone who follows me on twitter will know that I end up there on every free Saturday, partly because there are some good street-food options and I enjoy lunch al-fresco and partly because I buy meat and veg there for the week.

 There are plenty of Saturdays when I simply don’t have time to go to market.
 There’s no Waitrose nearby either…Walworth is just not Waitrose country!

 Market Porter (now rebranded as ‘Heartier’) could be made for someone like me.
 They have a great selection of boxes where you can buy set lists of meats, cheeses and even chocolate.
 And, they also let you mix and match your own boxes.
 I was offered the chance to do the latter and picked a mix of cheese, chocolate, charcuterie and meat that would keep me happy for a while.
 I was somewhat intrigued.
 Would the content of my box actually be as good as it looked on paper?